GRealesM/IMDbasisApp/help.md

 ##  Introduction

 Understanding the aetiological relationships between multiple (>2) complex diseases can provide insights into shared pathogenic themes which can then be used to inform therapeutic intervention.
 However, this has proved challenging for a number of reasons.
-In our paper [**'Informed dimension reduction of clinically-related genome-wide association summary data characterises cross-trait axes of genetic risk'**](https://www.biorxiv.org/content/10.1101/2020.01.14.905869v3), we expand on these challenges and describe a novel approach *cupcake* that seeks to overcome them.
+In our paper [**'Genetic feature engineering enables characterisation of shared risk factors in immune-mediated diseases'**](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-020-00797-4), we expand on these challenges and describe a novel approach *cupcake* that seeks to overcome them.
 In the paper we propose a statistical framework that allows the creation of a lower-dimensional basis that summarises the sharing of genetic risk across a set of clinically related diseases.
 Using publicly available GWAS summary stats we apply the framework to the study of immune-mediated disease (IMD) to create an IMD specific basis.
 This software allows a user to upload their own GWAS summary data and project onto this basis.
 We envisage four main scenarios where this might be useful:

 1. You want to understand if a trait shares a common genetic risk component with IMD.
 2. You suspect your trait or traits might have a genetic relationship/shared aetiology with a particular set of IMDs but you require robust evidence.